mirzawaqasahmed/f5-big-iq-lab/docs/class2/module3/lab2.rst

 |

 We will work on upgrading one device at a time.

+.. warning:: we recommend to change one device at a time for such process

 Select the device called **SSGClass2-1.f5demo.local** and click on the *Replace* button.